 The National Park Service allows lightning-ignited fires to burn in Yellowstone provided they are not a threat to human life and property.
-The park is required to protect human life as well as the approximately 2% of Yellowstone’s 2.2 million acres that are considered developed (e.g., roads, buildings, and other infrastructure) from the threat of fire while at the same time letting wildfire carry out its ecological role in the landscape as much as possible.
+The park is required to protect human life as well as the approximately 2% of Yellowstone’s 2.2 million acres that are considered developed (e.g., roads, buildings, and other infrastructure), which includes almost 2,000 buildings, from the threat of fire while at the same time letting wildfire carry out its ecological role in the landscape as much as possible.

-Yellowstone National Park operates under the 2009 Federal Wildland Fire Policy, which continues to evolve with experience and new knowledge.
-For example, current guidelines allow firefighters to manage a natural fire for multiple objectives.
-In the past, fires were required to be categorized as “suppression” or “fire-use for resource benefit.”
-Now, firefighters can suppress one flank of a fire to protect structures and people while allowing another flank to burn to achieve natural fire benefits.
+Yellowstone National Park operates under the 2009 Federal Wildland Fire Policy.
+These current guidelines allow fire personnel to manage a lightning caused fire for multiple objectives.
+Fire personnel can suppress one flank of a fire to protect structures and people, while allowing another flank to burn to achieve natural fire benefits.

 The Antelope Fire of 2010 was an example of managing a fire for multiple objectives.
 It was suppressed on its west flank to protect people using the roads, and other values at risk.
 It was monitored, but not suppressed, as it moved south and east away from developed areas.
 A similar strategy was used in the 2009 Arnica Fire, which burned in 300-year-old lodgepole pine forests but threatened visitor travel, power lines, and Lake Village.